 The Equine Advisory Committee is comprised of two County Farm Bureau members from each county.
 The committee involves themselves in policy development, by providing recommendations to solve the issues facing their industry, and to promote their commodity group.
-Lear more on why we are the voice of the equine industry here

 The Legislative Committee is Farm Bureau Members appointed by all the commodity groups in Massachusetts.
 Staff and Legislative Committee members provide testimony at legislative hearings and coordinate a lobbying strategy involving all commodity organizations.